-APPL – Joseph’s words are a picture of God’s love.
+APPL – In many ways Joseph’s words are a picture of God’s love towards us.

 1 Corinthians 13:4-5, Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 (NIV)

-6. By the way, Joseph gave his sons Hebrew not Egyptian names.
-If Joseph had “written off” his family, he would have named his sons Tut and Ramses.
+- By the way, Joseph gave his sons Hebrew not Egyptian names.
+If Joseph had “written off” his family, he would have named his sons Ramses and Tut.

 a.
 Whenever Joseph said, “Manasseh” he would remember his past trouble but from God’s perspective.